Barbara Ellin Fox

 Reno had his own blog which we discontinued when it was necessary to separate for a while.
 His story is still developing and one day Reno may have his own book.

-Oh, and these first three pictures are Reno's demonstration of the hungry foot.
+The first three pictures are unofficial and are Reno's demonstration of the hungry foot.
 Whenever I give him a treat I say, "Hungry?", and he answers by holding up his right front hoof.
 Once he learned this trick, he started to do it for everything and I had to teach him a signal to stop.
 He's very smart.

 My daughter, Alisha Fox, of AFox Photography is Reno's official portrait photographer.